 Rule 24.
-Proceeding Without Prepayment of Fees and Costs (In Forma Pauperis).
+Waiver of Fees, Costs, or Security (In Forma Pauperis).

-- (a) Appeals from the Superior Court. - (1) Prior Approval.
-A party who was permitted to proceed in forma pauperis in the Superior Court, or who was determined by the Superior Court to be eligible for court-appointed counsel under D.C.
-Code § 11-2601 et seq.
-(2001) (Criminal proceedings) or D.C.
-Code § 16-2304 (2001) (Family Court proceedings), may proceed on appeal in forma pauperis without further authorization. - (2) Motions to be Filed in the Superior Court. - (A) Except as stated in Rule 24 (a)(1), a party to a proceeding in the Superior Court who desires to take an appeal without the prepayment of fees must file in the Superior Court within the time for filing an appeal: - (i) A notice of appeal containing the information prescribed in Form 1 or Form 2; and - (ii) A motion and affidavit containing the information prescribed in Form 7a and Form 7b, showing an inability to pay fees and costs or to give security therefor. - (B) If the Superior Court grants the motion, the party may proceed on appeal without prepaying or giving security for fees and costs. - (C) If the Superior Court denies the motion, that court must issue an order in writing stating the reason for its denial.
-Within 10 days after entry of the order denying the motion, the party may file in this court a motion to proceed on appeal in forma pauperis.
-The motion must include: - (i) A copy of the motion, affidavit, and notice of appeal filed in the Superior Court, and any order of the Superior Court stating the reasons for its denial; and - (ii) A statement of the reasons why the party believes the Superior Court's denial was in error.
-If no affidavit was filed in the Superior Court, the party must include with the motion an affidavit containing the information prescribed in Form 7b. - (3) Motions to be Filed in the Court of Appeals.
-If a party desires to proceed on appeal in forma pauperis after having filed a notice of appeal and paid the required fees, the party must file with this court a motion to proceed in forma pauperis, see Form 7a, and an affidavit containing the information prescribed in Form 7b. - (b) Review of Agency Decisions. - (1) Petition for Review; Motion and Affidavit.
-When review of an order or decision in a proceeding before an agency of the District of Columbia proceeds directly to the Court of Appeals, a party may file in this court, along with the petition for review, a motion to proceed on appeal in forma pauperis, see Form 7a, and an affidavit containing the information prescribed in Form 7b.
+- (a) In General.
+The standards governing eligibility for waiver are listed in D.C.
+Code § 15-712(a). - (b) Appeals from the Superior Court. - (1) Prior Approval.
+A party who was granted a waiver of court fees, costs, or security in the Superior Court, or who was determined by the Superior Court to be eligible for court-appointed counsel under D.C.
+Code § 11-2601 et seq. (criminal proceedings) or D.C.
+Code § 16-2304 (Family Court proceedings), may proceed on appeal without paying fees, costs, or security. - (2) Applications to be Filed in the Superior Court. - (A) Except as stated in Rule 24(b)(1), a party to a proceeding in the Superior Court who seeks to take an appeal without paying fees, costs, or security must file in the Superior Court within the time for filing an appeal: - (i) A notice of appeal containing the information prescribed in Form 1 or Form 2; and - (ii) An application to waive court fees, costs, or security pursuant to Superior Court Rule of Civil Procedure 54-II. - (B) If the Superior Court grants the waiver, the party may proceed on appeal without paying fees, costs, or security. - (C) If the Superior Court denies the waiver in whole or in part, the party may request a hearing under Superior Court Rule of Civil Procedure 54-II(j)(2).
+If, after the hearing, the Superior Court denies the waiver in whole or in part, the party may file in this court an application to proceed on appeal without paying fees, costs, or security.
+See Form 7.
+The application must include the signed declaration contained in Form 7 and: - (i) The notice of appeal and a copy of the application to waiver court fees, costs, or security filed in the Superior Court, and the order of the Superior Court stating the reasons for its denial or partial denial; and - (ii) A statement of the reasons the party believes the Superior Court's denial was in error and any additional evidence showing that the party is unable to proceed without substantial hardship to the party or to the party's dependent. - (3) Applications to be Filed in the Court of Appeals.
+If a party seeks to proceed on appeal without paying fees, costs, or security after having filed a notice of appeal and paid the required fees, the party must file with this court an application to waive court costs, fees, or security, see Form 7, and sign the declaration contained in Form 7.